Boston College logo

 • Classified as a "Research 1: Very High Research Spending and Doctorate Production" university.

-• The men's ice hockey team has clinched five national championships.
+• Athletic teams, the Eagles, compete in NCAA Division I, with the men's ice hockey team winning five national championships.

 Timeline